How’s that for a subject line?

 There’s no hype, no bragging, and nothing “salesy.”

 Using their name in the subject line accomplishes a bunch of things:

-- it establishes relevance – this email is about them
+- it establishes relevance – this email is for them

-- it signals that this may not be a mass email (even if it is)
+- it signals that this might not be a mass email (even if it is)

 - it tells them exactly what it’s about